 - Editioned prints, unique printed works, printed installations, artist’s books, print-based animations, and ephemeral formats are eligible.

 - Photography or direct reproductions of other artworks, such as drawings or paintings, are NOT eligible.

-- Prints must have been completed 12 months prior to the beginning of the open call, or after.
-(February 2018 and before are ineligible.)
+- Prints must have been completed within 12 months of the beginning of the open call.
+(Works created before September of 2018 are NOT eligible.)